lupyuen/lupyuen.github.io/src/lvgl2.md

 # LVGL Demos

-_We've seen the LVGL Widget Demo on PinePhone.
+_We've seen the LVGL Widget Demo.
 What about other demos?_

 There are 5 LVGL Demos available in __`make` `menuconfig`__...